- Christoffel-Blindenmission Deutschland e.V.

 The inclusively designed information boards give challenged visitors the possibility to inform and orient themselves self-determinedly.
 In addition to Braille writing, longer texts are available as audio versions, playing automatically when the headphones are picked up.
 Considering the hearing impaired, volume can be adjusted individually.

-The interactive glass mosaic is an atmospheric element based on the Richter church window that mindfully incites to interact.
+The interactive glass mosaic is an atmospheric element based on the Richter church window.
 Each mosaic piece is touch-sensitive and gives the user the possibility to change the light colour or draw any pattern on the wall.